Kray-G/kcs/README.md

 ### Prerequisites

-Now KCCI was tested only on a platform below.
+Now KCS was tested only on a platform below.

 *   Windows (x64) with Visual Studio 2017 (Express Edition).
 *   Linux (x64) with gcc.